dwilding/frogtab/local/package/README.md

   - The Frogtab Local server
   - A Python interface for configuring, starting, and interacting with the server
   - A command `frogtab`, which wraps the Python interface, for managing the server and sending tasks to Frogtab
-  - A command `serve-frogtab`, which enables other service managers to run the server as a daemon

 For details, see the [Frogtab Local docs](https://github.com/dwilding/frogtab/blob/main/local/README.md#frogtab-local).

+This package also provides a command `serve-frogtab /path/to/config.json`, which enables other service managers to run the server as a daemon.

 ## License